 If no resolution can be achieved, either party may apply for an order by an Adjudicator or the Tribunal.
 In many situations mediation must be attempted before an application for adjudication can be considered.
 The registrar of the Tribunal will decide which matters do not need mediation although some matters are automatically exempt such as interim orders, variation of unit entitlement and the appointment of strata managing agents.

 Application forms to apply for mediation are available online, from your nearest Fair Trading Centre or from the Strata Schemes and Mediation Services located at Level 6, 234 Sussex Street, Sydney.
 Once the application has been submitted, a mediator will contact the parties involved and coordinate a suitable time and date for the mediation session.
 The parties must first agree to the mediation session before it can proceed.

 All owners and occupants that reside in a strata titled unit must adhere to the schemes by-laws.
 The by-laws are a set of rules designed to assist with the running of strata schemes which must be obeyed by all owners and occupants.

-Where the owners corporation is satisfied that an owner or occupier has breached a by-law, the owners corporation can decide by majority vote at a general meeting or executive committee meeting, to serve a form called a Notice to Comply with a by-law on that person requiring future compliance with the by-law.
+Where the owners corporation is satisfied that an owner or occupier has breached a by-law, the owners corporation can decide by majority vote at a general meeting or strata committee meeting, to serve a form called a Notice to Comply with a by-law on that person requiring future compliance with the by-law.

 If the Notice is not complied with, the owners corporation may ask the Tribunal to impose a penalty of up to $550.
 This must be done within 12 months of issue.
 It is important to note that the Notice may only be issued by the owners corporation, not an owner or occupier.